josephdowns/git_homework/thoughts.md

 I have never been one to use a calendar.
 But making a calendar for Mod0 has been very helpful.
 Moving forward, I will make a calendar for the module I am in and it will help me plan out success.

 It is okay to ask for help.
 My cohort is going through the same learning that I am and asking them for help will enable everyone to understand better.

+Thank you to HeatherRae who has been a wonderful supportive friend through this process of leaving my job and exploring something new!